 We use 'cookies' and similar technologies to identify information about your web browser session and personalisation data each time you visit and use our services.
 A 'cookie' is a small data file that will be stored by your web browser when you access our services.
 These cookies do not contain any of your personal information such as name or email, the information stored in the cookie will only identify you to Skillmill.
 Cookies can be used to enhance your use of our services, as we use them to help personalise our delivery of services and material to you, such as information which is most relevant to your profile and interests.

 These are cookies that are required for the operation of Skillmill.
-They include, for example, cookies that enable you to log into secure areas of Skillmill or make use of e-billing services.
+They include, for example, cookies that enable you to log into secure areas of Skillmill.

 They allow us to recognise and count the number of visitors and to see how visitors move around Skillmill when they are using it.
 This helps us to improve the way Skillmill works, for example, by ensuring that users are finding what they are looking for easily.